mjchi7/cp/Welcome file.md

 2. Adding the required codes as in official documents

-3. Remember to tell virtualenv to read up the new path for our setting `export PYTHONPATH="/home/superset/superset_setting`
+3. Remember to tell virtualenv to read up the new path for our setting by adding the following line into `export PYTHONPATH="/home/superset/superset_setting`

 4. Since the OAuth2 of *OriginSSO* doesn't support HTTPS, `flask-builder` will complains about this stating that it is not secure.
 To temporary allow this to happen, in the `superset_config.py`, add in the following code